EPA Response to Enbridge Spill in Michigan

 - National Oceanic and Atmospheric Administration

-- U.S. Coast Guard U.S. Department of Transportation
+- U.S. Coast Guard Department of Homeland Security

 - U.S. Fish & Wildlife Service

 The current on-site Unified Command consists of U.S. EPA, MDEQ, and the responsible party.
 The rest of the former Unified Command, and a few select supporting and assisting agencies involved during the initial response now make up the Multi Agency Coordination (MAC) Group and provide ongoing advice and support.

 How is the spill being contained?